-Up until the late 1980s, the CEO Syndrome (when a company sponsor horse racing simply because the CEO is passionate about it) was the main cause of ineffective sports sponsorships.
+Up until the late 1980s, CEO Syndrome (when a company sponsors horse racing simply because the CEO is passionate about it) was the main cause of why sports sponsorships fail.

-While sports sponsorship decision-making will always have a level of subjectivity, growing accountability to stockholders and stakeholders has resulted in a more professional approach to sports sponsorship.
+While sports sponsorship decision-making will always have a level of subjectivity, growing accountability to stockholders and stakeholders have resulted in a more professional approach to sports sponsorship.

 However, even if more complex than in the past, there are still a number of recurring reasons why sports sponsorships fail.